TEENA2004/TEENA2004/README.md

 ## 🎯 Career Vision

-To build a strong foundation in **data, technology, and business systems**, gain real industry exposure, and grow into a professional who understands both **technology and business decision-making**.
+To build a strong foundation in **Data, Technology, and Business systems**, gain real industry exposure, and grow into a professional who understands both **technology and business decision-making**.

-My long-term goal is to combine **tech + business + analytics** to create real-world impact, build sustainable systems, and grow toward **entrepreneurship and long-term investment vision**.

 ---